vicBuilds/theFoodApp/README.md

 # theFoodApp

-# The Meals App
+# The Food App
-A Meals app
+A Food app

-### Use the TheMeal API: https://www.themealdb.com/api.php